Every business wants to generate more leads, right?

 The guide/blueprint is probably one of most time-consuming lead magnets to put together, but it never fails to provide leads with tons of value.

-I have created and published a lot of lead magnets like this in the past and can safely say that when they’re converted into a downloadable eBook format, they convert at a much higher rate.
+I have created and published a lot of lead magnets like this in the past and can safely say that when they’re converted into a downloadable eBook format, they convert at a very high rate.

 An example of a lead magnet idea like this is our Ultimate Guide to Facebook Audiences.
 This incredibly in-depth guide explains how a reader can build their own high converting Facebook ad audience (and stop wasting their money by targeting people who will have no interest in their business).